A-YATTA/AMDH/README.md

   - [ ] Settings
   - [ ] Contacts
 - [x] Manage multiple device at once (snapshot comparison and restore are not supported yet)
+  - For each device a new thread is created
 - [ ] HTML report

 ## Requirement